 Opening Our Heart to God In the name of the Father, and of the Son, and of the Holy Spirit.
 Amen.

 Lord, I know you are with me, always.
+You are One, yet reveal yourself as Father, Son and Holy Spirit.

-Lord have mercy.
+Lord, have mercy.

-Christ have mercy.
+Christ, have mercy.

-Lord have mercy.
+Lord, have mercy.

 May the Lord bless us, protect us from all evil, and lead us into everlasting life.

-Glory to God in the highest, and on earth, peace to people of good will.
+Glory to God in the highest, and on earth, peace to people of good will!

 All I Believe As an alternative to the Nicene Creed, the Church also encourages Catholics around the world to profess the most ancient creed of our faith, The Apostle’s Creed.

 I believe in God, the Father Almighty, Creator of heaven and earth; and in Jesus Christ, his only Son Our Lord, who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, and was buried.
 He descended into hell; the third day he rose again from the dead; He ascended into heaven, and is seated at the right hand of God, the Father almighty; from there he shall come to judge the living and the dead.
 I believe in the Holy Spirit, the holy Catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body and life everlasting.
-Amen.
+Amen

 The Prayers of the Faithful Good and gracious God, in union with my brothers and sisters at St. Hubert, we bring our prayers to you.